lemusthelroy/react_native_android_gallery_tutorial/README.md

 You should therefore follow the setup steps outlined in the React Native document, which is fairly easy to follow - [https://facebook.github.io/react-native/docs/getting-started](https://facebook.github.io/react-native/docs/getting-started).

-Make sure you follow the step to create your virtual device.
+Make sure you follow the step to create your virtual device - ensuring you have created an **Android device**.

 ## Step 3 - Get your virtual device running